MIT CTL announces 2026-27 UPS Fellowship recipients

 The MIT Center for Transportation & Logistics (CTL) is pleased to announce the recipients of the UPS Fellowship for the 2026–27 academic year.

-Made possible by a grant from the UPS Foundation, the UPS Fellowship continues its mission to champion outstanding students with financial support of exceptional students, typically one incoming MIT Master’s student and one MIT PhD student pursuing scholarship relating to logistics, freight transportation, supply chain management, or a related topic.
-A continuation of a program started in 1983, the UPS Fellowship aims to recognize and reward excellence in these fields, and selections are awarded solely on the basis of merit.
+Made possible by a grant from the UPS Foundation, the UPS Fellowship continues its mission to champion outstanding students with financial support, typically one incoming MIT Master’s student and one MIT PhD student pursuing scholarship relating to logistics, freight transportation, supply chain management, or a related topic.
+Building on over four decades of work beginning in 1983, the UPS Fellowship aims to recognize and reward excellence in these fields, and selections are awarded solely on the basis of merit.

 Chelsey Graham